jhsu802701/rails_from_scratch_rails5/10-02-admins_show.md

   helper_method :may_destroy_admin
 end
 ```
 * Enter the command "sh testc.sh".
-The first of the new admin controller tests will pass, but the other three will still fail due to missing admin profile pages.
+The first two of the new admin controller tests will pass, but the other two will still fail due to missing admin profile pages.

 ### Admin Profile Page
 * Create the file app/views/admins/show.html.erb with the following content: